-I returned to England, having spent 18 weeks in Tokyo doing fieldwork, including observations, audio recordings, one-to-one interviews, focus groups and reviewing local sources.
-I brought back all sorts of data that I had collected for my research and I also sent a box of books from Japan to my address in England.
+I have returned to England after spending 18 weeks in Tokyo conducting fieldwork, which included observations, audio recordings, one-to-one interviews, focus groups, and reviewing local sources.
+Combined with my preliminary fieldwork, I spent a total of six months collecting data.
+I also sent a box of books from Japan to my address in England.

-At the beginning, I only had a few contacts and the data collection schedules were not fixed.
+At the beginning, I only had a few contacts, and the data collection schedules were not fixed.
 I focused on establishing a rapport with one participant first and had as many face-to-face meetings as possible.
-Eventually, he helped me to recruit further participants and expand the research locations.
-The physician, my first contact was a great help to me in conducting the research, taking me to seminars and workshops and sharing many sources with me.
+Eventually, he helped me recruit further participants and expand the research locations.
+The physician, my first contact, was a great help to me in conducting the research, taking me to seminars and workshops, and sharing many sources.
 Without his support, my fieldwork would not have been a success.

-The experience of visiting patients in their homes and listening to them as a researcher was very precious, affecting my perspectives towards elderly care and palliative care, as well as the role of family, health professionals and social health systems.
+The experience of visiting patients in their homes and listening to them as a researcher was very precious, shaping my perspectives on elderly care and palliative care, as well as on the roles of family, health professionals, and social health systems.

-This week, as well as having a good rest at home, I spent four days cleaning the house, shopping for home stuff and food, organising my desk and bookshelf and preparing for Luca’s birthday.
+This week, while taking some much-needed rest at home, I also spent four days cleaning the house, shopping for household items and food, organising my desk and bookshelves, and preparing for Luca’s birthday.

 Luca’s birthday